Martin Hinteregger

-Martin Josef Hinteregger (born 7 September 1992) is an Austrian professional footballer who plays as a centre-back for Austrian Bundesliga club Austria Klagenfurt.
-Renowned for his aerial ability, Hinteregger gained a cult following among fans and was referred to as Hinti.
+Martin Josef Hinteregger (born 7 September 1992) is an Austrian semi-retired professional footballer and manager who plays as a centre-back or forward for Unterliga Mitte club SGA Sirnitz, which he also manages.

-Hinteregger began his career with SGA Sirnitz before making his breakthrough as part of Red Bull Salzburg.
-He played in the German Bundesliga between 2016 and 2022.
-With Eintracht Frankfurt, where he began playing in 2019, Hinteregger won the UEFA Europa League in 2022.
-In June 2022, shortly after winning the Europa League, he retired from professional football at the age of 29, before making his return three years later in 2025.
+He began his career with SGA Sirnitz before establishing himself at Red Bull Salzburg, where he won five Austrian Bundesliga titles and four Austrian Cups.
+He later played in the German Bundesliga for FC Augsburg and Eintracht Frankfurt, winning the UEFA Europa League in 2022with the latter.
+After retiring from professional football in June 2022, he returned to amateur club SGA Sirnitz as a forward.
+In 2025, he officially came out of retirement, joining Austria Klagenfurt professionally.

-In addition, Hinteregger played 25 games for Austrian youth teams and took part in the UEFA Euro 2016 and UEFA Euro 2020 with the senior team, for which he made his debut in 2013.
+Hinteregger made his senior debut for the Austria national team in 2013 after previously representing his country at youth level.
+He was selected for UEFA Euro 2016 and UEFA Euro 2020, and won 67 caps for his country.

 Club career

 Early years

 Hinteregger began playing football shortly before his seventh birthday in 1999 in the youth team of SGA Sirnitz in Albeck, Carinthia in the Feldkirchen District.
 There he progressed through various youth teams under the tutelage of his father Franz Hinteregger, who worked as a youth coach at the club.
 Hinteregger won several championships at under-10 to under-14 level with the Sirnitz youth teams and finished third at the Carinthian Futsal Indoor Football Championships in 2006 with the under-14 team.